Family Counseling

 I don’t know about you, but I have a love and dislike relationship with my family sometimes.
 There is nothing I wouldn’t do for them.
 At the same time, they are the ones that can irritate me the most.

-Envision your family being able to sit around the dinner table and not feel awkward or disconnected.
+Imagine your family being able to sit around the dinner table and not feel awkward or disconnected.
 In fact, as you each sit and talk you feel heard and attached, something your family hasn’t experienced in a long time.
 The disagreements that may have occurred are able to be resolved without it becoming a blowup.
 Healing becomes possible as you begin to learn tools and techniques that allow each person in the family to have power over themselves.
 No longer does the family live in a place where a lack of setting and enforcing boundaries exists.
 The ability to have awareness of the needs of each individual family member is balanced with the wellbeing of the family unit.
+All of this occurring while also having God at the center of the family.

-Questions about Family Counseling
+FAQs about Family Counseling

 Does it have to be biological family members in order to use the services?